 Why you should listen

 Rose Goslinga describes her work as “insuring the rain.”
 Raised in Tanzania, Goslinga was working for the Rwandan Ministry of Agriculture in 2008 when the minister had a bold idea: could they offer insurance to small farmers to protect them in case rain didn’t come when needed?
 Goslinga ran with the idea.
 Under the Syngenta Foundation’s Kilimo Salama program, which is Swahili for “safe farming,” the thought became a reality.
-Last year, it insured 185,000 farmers in Kenya and Rwanda against drought, and it was recently spun into a company called ACRE.
+Last year, through its local insurance partners, it insured 185,000 farmers in Kenya and Rwanda against drought, and was recently spun into a company called ACRE.

 What others say

 “Rose Goslinga is an economist who returned to her African roots to protect farmers against weather shocks.” — Rainer Arnhold Fellows